How PolyAI is Redefining the Customer Service Call with “Conversational AI”

 by Micheal Quinn

-We’re later joined through founder and CEO Nikola Mrkšić, a former Cambridge graduate who had formerly spent two years at Apple, running as a gadget-mastering researcher on Siri.
-Nikola flits between our verbal exchange, his telephone, and his pc, all of sudden, periodically contributing his thoughts on the industry with cautious consideration.
+We’re later joined by founder and CEO Nikola Mrkšić, a former Cambridge graduate who had formerly spent two years at Apple, running as a gadget-mastering researcher on Siri.
+Nikola flits between our verbal exchange, his telephone, and his pc, all of a sudden, periodically contributing his thoughts on the industry with cautious consideration.

 The trouble with customer support AI